Istorn/MemerizeJS/README.md

 #How to setup

--1 - Create an account on Giphy API to get your API Key.
+-1 - Create an account on Giphy API to get your API Key

-1 - Include in your HTML files the library "memerize.js", 2 - Create an HTML tag with the keywords "meme" and put inside keywords giving life to your memes, like this:
+1 - Include in your HTML files the library "memerize.js"

+2 - Create an HTML tag with the keywords "meme" and put inside keywords giving life to your memes, like this:
 ```
 <meme>Pepe the frog</meme>